JimDesu/basis-lang/spec.md

 The mechanism resolves at compile time.
 The provision-chain reading of the no-non-local-state principle (&sect;1.4) treats implicit context parameters as a *syntactic* convenience &mdash; the value must actually exist in the caller's lexical scope to be eligible, so the implicit's resolution does not enable access to state that was not already accessible.
 The implicit list is not a way to reach ambient state; it is a way to thread accessible state through call chains without writing the parameter at every call site.

-**The declared type may be any type &mdash; including class types, annotated types, and variable-annotated types** &mdash; and matching is always by the type-identity rule above, never by class-satisfaction:
+**The declared type may be any type &mdash; including concept types, annotated types, and variable-annotated types** &mdash; and matching is always by the type-identity rule above, never by concept-satisfaction:

 ```
 .cmd work: Payload p / Loggable log = ...
-;   class-typed (Case B existential) implicit: matches an in-scope binding whose
+;   concept-typed (Case B existential) implicit: matches an in-scope binding whose
 ;   static type IS `Loggable` &mdash; a 3-word slot; the slot's own dictionary dispatches

 .cmd audit: Payload p / SortedSet[NumberField:(Ord = ForwardOrd)] cache = ...